schuang/advanced-python-series/workshop2.md

 *   **Deep Learning (Data Parallelism):** We will explore the concept of data parallelism, where we split our dataset across multiple processes, train our model on each subset, and then combine the results.
 This is the most common way to do distributed deep learning.
     *   See example: [06_deep_learning_data_parallel.py](workshop-2-examples/06_deep_learning_data_parallel.py)

+## Part 5: Hands-on with PETSc

+*   Using PETSc (the Portable, Extensible Toolkit for Scientific Computation) for high-performance scientific computing with `petsc4py`.